Toofpicks/Resume/README.md

 - **Project Management:** Leading IT projects to meet stakeholder requirements.
 - **Problem Solving:** Analytical and troubleshooting skills for technical challenges.
 - **Communication:** Effective liaison between technical teams and stakeholders.

-## Professional Affiliations
-- [Any professional affiliations or memberships relevant to your field]

-## References
-Available upon request.